Comparing the Halo Bassinest vs Snoo Smart Bassinet is like comparing oranges to apples.

 The HALO BassiNest Swivel Sleeper 3.0 can also be detached from its frame, turning it into a portable bassinet!

 So you can carry it anywhere in the house, even in the bathroom, when your baby needs to see you while you take a bath!

+It depends on your priorities.
 The SNOO is all about soothing your baby, hands-free.
 While HALO is all about easy access to your baby.

 Halo Bassinest vs Snoo: Feature Comparison Table

 This is best viewed on a desktop.
 Here’s a quick comparison guide on the features of the Halo Bassinest vs Snoo.